elonguepee/devOpsCheatSheets/kubernetes/kubernetes-cheat-sheet.md

 #### Liveness Probe
 A liveness probe, is a test that is sent to a container periodically to determine if it healthy.
 If a container is considered to be unhealthy, it is destroyed and recreated.
 Liveness probes are configured in the same way readiness probes are.

+#### Labels
+Labels in kubernetes are just key-value pairs that can be defined.
+They can be used to filter views, selected from Deployment groups, etc. Using the -l flag on kubectl get <object> command let's you view object types with the label specified.

 ### Commands - Basic
 ```bash
 kubectl get all